Martin Edwards: Manchester United

-Atkinson guided United to two FA Cup glories (the first in 1983 and the second in 1985) but in the 1985–86 season United faded away to finish fourth after a 10-match winning start to the league season, and speculation about his future as manager was mounting.
+Atkinson guided United to two FA Cup glories (the first in 1983 and the second in 1985); but, in the 1985–86 season, United faded away to finish fourth after a ten-match winning start to the league season, and speculation about his future as manager was mounting.

 In 1983, Edwards had begun looking for younger colleagues to introduce to the club's board.
 Sir Matt Busby had been appointed president of the club and Michael Edelson was appointed to replace him on the board by Edwards, followed in June 1984 by the addition of club solicitor Maurice Watkins and club legend Bobby Charlton.

 In the summer of 1986, Edwards generated £2.3 million (a record fee involving a British club, though Robson's record set in 1981 had yet to be broken by a British club) from the sale of striker Mark Hughes to Barcelona of Spain.

 On 4 November 1986, United were floundering in the bottom half of the top division and that night were eliminated from the Football League Cup with a 4–1 defeat at Southampton.
 The following day, the four-man board convened in Edwards's Old Trafford office and decided a change of manager had to be made.
-The unanimous decision was to see if Alex Ferguson, then manager of Aberdeen F.C. in the Scottish league was available.
+The unanimous decision was to see if Alex Ferguson, then manager of Aberdeen in the Scottish league, was available.
 According to Ferguson's autobiography, he received a telephone call in his office at Pittodrie from a man with a Scottish accent.
-He subsequently discovered that this was Manchester United director Michael Edelson who asked Ferguson if he would be interested in meeting Edwards.
+He subsequently discovered that this was Manchester United director Michael Edelson, who asked Ferguson if he would be interested in meeting Edwards.
 Following a short discussion, Edwards made contact with Aberdeen chairman Dick Donald and the four-man United board drove immediately to meet Ferguson halfway between the two cities in Glasgow.
 Negotiations were quickly concluded and 72 hours later Ferguson was installed as manager of Manchester United.

 He rejected a £10m bid for the club by Robert Maxwell in 1984.
 In 1989, he tried to sell the club to the property developer Michael Knighton for £20m.
-The sale collapsed when after being given access to the club's books Knighton was unable to raise the funds to pay for the club.
+The sale collapsed when, after being given access to the club's books, Knighton was unable to raise the funds to pay for the club.
 However, Knighton was still given a seat on the board, and sources at the time suggested that this was in exchange for keeping quiet about what he had seen in the books.